Frequently Asked Questions

 Ed Mirvish - The coat check is located on the mezzanine level.

-Panasonic - The coat check is located on the main entrance of the lobby.
+CAA (formerly the Panasonic) - The coat check is located on the main entrance of the lobby.

 We suggest that you arrive at least 30 minutes before the show.